9 Things That Causes Water Pollution And Its Possible Solution

 Use of Toxic Chemicals for the Plants

-Also, farmers have used harmful fertilizers to produce more and cope with the growing population's demands.
+Farmers have also used harmful fertilizers to produce more and cope with the growing population's demands.
 This results in an algal bloom in the water.
 When the oxygen level of the water increases, it can also cause the extinction of underwater plants and fish.

 Dumping of Chemical Wastes by Big Factories